 So post Brexit, what National Aviation Authority (NAA) issues an L3Harris ATPL?

 At L3Harris we offer cadets a choice.
-Our ATPL training courses offer the choice to train for a UK Civil Aviation Authority (CAA) or European Union Aviation Safety Authority (EASA) issued ATPL.
-Cadets must decide which licence to train for before commencing training.
-On successful completion of the UKCAA course the licence will be issued by the Irish Aviation Authority (IAA).
+Our ATPL training course offers the choice to train for a UK Civil Aviation Authority (CAA), European Union Aviation Safety Authority (EASA) issued ATPL, or both.

 It is also worth noting our CAA and EASA licences are fully recognised by, and compliant with, the International Civil Aviation Organization (ICAO) regulations - ICAO is responsible for Standards and Recommended Practices (SARPS) for the aviation industry globally.